-SENSORY FRIENDLY MONDAYS are a time for children with autism spectrum disorder (ASD) and sensory processing differences to have a fun, enjoyable, and interactive learning experience in a comfortable and accepting environment!
+SENSORY FRIENDLY MONDAYS at Kaleideum Downtown are a time for children with autism spectrum disorder (ASD) and sensory processing differences to have an enjoyable and interactive learning experience in a comfortable and accepting environment!
 At the Museum, learning can be verbal or non-verbal; hands-on or hands-off; fast or slow; social or solitary; loud or quiet; directed or inquiry-based.
-Sensory Friendly Mondays are offered one day per month, September through May, on Members-only Mondays (9 am– 12 pm) when Museum attendance is light.
+Sensory Friendly Mondays are offered one day per month, September through May, on Members-only Mondays (9 am–Noon) when Museum attendance is light.
 You do not need to be a member in order to attend, but admission or membership is required.

 SENSORY FRIENDLY NIGHTS are offered quarterly.
-Admission is $3 per person plus tax for members and nonmembers.
+Admission is $3/person (+ tax) for members and non-members.

 Thanks to ABC of NC for their guidance in developing this program.

 For questions or to sign up to receive emails about upcoming sensory friendly programming: contact Christine Simonson, Director of Learning & Engagement – email@example.com.